amarpajarito/crud-application/README.md

 # BIG BREW CRUD Application

-Source code for our CRUD application project in ITS131L - Information Management Laboratory
+Source code for CRUD application project in ITS131L - Information Management Laboratory

 Built it with HTML, PHP, and MySQL